cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     of the result.

-    The preferred way of computing square roots is to fix a deterministic algorithm particular to q.
-We give algorithms for the three most common cases immediately below; other cases are analogous.
+    The preferred way of computing square roots is to fix a deterministic algorithm particular to F. We give algorithms for the three most common cases immediately below; other cases are analogous.

     Note that Case 3 below applies to GF(p^2) when p = 3 mod 8.